-For FIL patients the PIK3CA mutation can be confirmed by doing a Next Generation DNA sequencing on affected tissue taken by puncture biopsy (or collected from surgery) or a mouth swab.
-The latter is a pain-free option we recommend.
+For FIL patients the PIK3CA mutation can be confirmed by doing a Next Generation DNA sequencing on affected tissue taken by puncture biopsy (or collected from surgery) or a buccal swab (cheek-swab).
+The latter is a pain-free option we recommend if you have no previous collected tissuesample.
 You will not find the mutation in a blood sample.
-Since the mutation is mosaic a negative result does not rule out a clinical diagnosis of FIL(/PROS).
+Since the mutation is mosaic a negative result does not rule out a clinical diagnosis of FIL.

 There is currently no cure for FIL(/PROS) and treatment options are few.
-Options are surgical treatment with a very high risk of post-op regrowth (79% chance reported in article review) and/or drug treatment.
-Surgical removal of the fatty tissue is often subtotal due to it infiltrating important facial structures.
+Options are surgical with a very high risk of recurrence after surgery (79% chance reported in article review) and/or drug therapy.
+Surgical removal of the fatty tissue is often difficult due to it infiltrating important facial structures.

 The current drug treatment options are targeted therapeutic drugs in the PI3K/AKT/mTOR signalling pathway.
-Below is a description of the drug options.
+There are several single, dual and multi-target inhibitors for this pathway currently in development for the treatment of several different forms of cancer.
+The advances made in precision medicine is creating new hope for potential treatment.
+Below is a description of the drug options currently available upon eligibility.